 If you are a new mother and want to pump or express milk on campus, the University wants to support your lactation/breastfeeding needs by offering lactation spaces and additional resources.

 We offer a number of lactation spaces on the Twin Cities campus—East Bank, West Bank, and St. Paul.
 See the complete list of lactation spaces.
 If you have additional questions and concerns about lactation spaces or resources, please contact Susan Warfield, (firstname.lastname@example.org), Lactation Advocacy Committee member.

 You can print out and post the sign below when using lactation spaces to ensure your privacy.
 Feel free to share the door sign with others.

 When You Are Expecting

-When you are covered by the UPlan medical program, you may want to take advantage of the Healthy Pregnancy program from Medica to give your baby a healthy start.
+If you are covered by the UPlan medical program, you may want to take advantage of the Healthy Pregnancy program from Medica to give your baby a healthy start.
 As an expectant parent, the program can help you stay well and feel good throughout your pregnancy and after your newborn arrives.
-When you complete the program no later than August 31, 2016, you can earn 50 wellness points.
+When you complete the program no later than August 31, 2017, you can earn 50 wellness points.